SuhanNShetty/End_to_End_Learning_of_Self_Driving_Cars/README.md

 Refer to the file **tutorial.ipynb** now for the detailed tutorial.

-A video of the final result of this tutorial:
+A video of the final result of this tutorial (Click on the below image):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=cMEUmcrLJdw
 " target="_blank"><img src="http://img.youtube.com/vi/cMEUmcrLJdw/0.jpg"